 Note: Projections of change in real gross domestic product (GDP) and projections for both measures of inflation are percent changes from the fourth quarter of the previous year to the fourth quarter of the year indicated.
 PCE inflation and core PCE inflation are the percentage rates of change in, respectively, the price index for personal consumption expenditures (PCE) and the price index for PCE excluding food and energy.
 Projections for the unemployment rate are for the average civilian unemployment rate in the fourth quarter of the year indicated.
 Each participant's projections are based on his or her assessment of appropriate monetary policy.
 Longer-run projections represent each participant's assessment of the rate to which each variable would be expected to converge under appropriate monetary policy and in the absence of further shocks to the economy.
 The projections for the federal funds rate are the value of the midpoint of the projected appropriate target range for the federal funds rate or the projected appropriate target level for the federal funds rate at the end of the specified calendar year or over the longer run.
-The September projections were made in conjunction with the meeting of the Federal Open Market Committee on September 16-17, 2015.
+The June projections were made in conjunction with the meeting of the Federal Open Market Committee on June 14-15, 2016.
+One participant did not submit longer-run projections in conjunction with the June 14-15, 2016, meeting.
+For the September 20-21, 2016, meeting, one participant did not submit longer-run projections for the change in real GDP, the unemployment rate, or the federal funds rate.

 - 1. For each period, the median is the middle projection when the projections are arranged from lowest to highest.
 When the number of projections is even, the median is the average of the two middle projections. - 2.
 The central tendency excludes the three highest and three lowest projections for each variable in each year. - 3.
-The range for a variable in a given year includes all participants' projections, from lowest to highest, for that variable in that year. - $4.\ \,$ Longer-run projections for core PCE inflation are not collected.
+The range for a variable in a given year includes all participants' projections, from lowest to highest, for that variable in that year. - 4.
+Longer-run projections for core PCE inflation are not collected.

 Figure 1.
-Medians, central tendencies, and ranges of economic projections, 2015-18 and over the longer run
+Medians, central tendencies, and ranges of economic projections, 2016-19 and over the longer run

-Note: Definitions of variables are in the general note to the projections table.
+NOTE: Definitions of variables and other explanations are in the notes to the projections table.
 The data for the actual values of the variables are annual.